Battery-powered e-bikes and e-scooters now permitted on RTD

 - All shared dockless bikes and scooters parked at RTD stations or on RTD property must be placed in an upright position and adjacent to existing bike parking racks.

-- Parked dockless bikes and/or scooters must not impede pedestrian flow and must not block ADA ramps.
+- Parked shared dockless bikes and scooters must not impede pedestrian flow and must not block ADA ramps.
 There must be at least three (3) feet of sidewalk clearance to allow for the passage of mobility devices such as wheelchairs.

-- Dockless bikes and scooters are not permitted onboard any RTD transit vehicle.
+- Shared dockless bikes and scooters are not permitted onboard any RTD transit vehicle.

-- Dockless bikes and scooters are not permitted to be ridden in transit vehicle lanes, transit platform areas, or the 16th Street Mall.
+- Shared dockless bikes and scooters are not permitted to be ridden in transit vehicle lanes, transit platform areas, or the 16th Street Mall.
 Riders must dismount when entering these areas.

 Safety Starts With You